Ciphers

 3. Remove Additives from Message

-For each five-digit cipher group in the message body, subtract the corresponding sequential additive number using non-carrying subtraction.
+For each five-digit cipher group in the message body, subtract the corresponding sequential additive number using modulo 100,000 subtraction.
 This yields the original five-digit code group.

 Now he adds each additive to its corresponding code word.